jfvilasPersonal/oberkorn/docs/ingress-configuration.md

 ## NGINX Ingress
-You need to modify the deployment of the ingress to enable snippets (snippets are the way JWTA configures your ingress to support external authorization).
+You need to modify the deployment of the ingress to enable snippets (snippets are the way Oberkorn configures your ingress to support external authorization).

 ```yaml
   args: